SK53/indicia-docs/site-building/iform/customising-page-functionality.rst

 is the 2 character ISO language code matching the declared code in Drupal.

-In addition, a single form instance can either replace or change the language file for a form by declaring a file in the lang folder called node.\ *nid.lang*\ .php where *nid* is the form page's node id and *lang* is the 2 characher ISO language code.
+In addition, a single form instance can either replace or change the language file for a form by declaring a file called node.\ *nid.lang*\ .php where *nid* is the form page's node id and *lang* is the 2 characher ISO language code.
+Place the file in the Drupal files folder, in a sub-folder called ``indicia/lang``, or in the ``sites\all\modules\iform\client_helpers\prebuilt_forms\lang`` folder.
+The former is preferable so you don't need to modify the iform module files.
+You can also specify a file in the ``files/indicia/lang`` folder called default.nn.php (where nn is the language code) to provide custom terms that will apply to every form on the site.

-Provide a complete set of custom terms by using the global $custom_terms array:
+When adding a page specific translation file or a file for translations for the whole site, you should provide a complete set of custom terms by using the global
+$custom_terms array, e.g.:

 .. code-block:: php